sanskrit/learnsanskrit.org/content/guide/devanagari/vowels-and-consonants.md

 }

-As you start to learn these symbols, it may help to make mnemonics to keep them distinct in your head.
+As you learn these symbols, it may help to make mnemonics to keep them distinct in your head.
 For example:

 {ul
 {li {d gha} is a "g" sound, and it looks like a {em gut} full of {em gas.}}